NHSDigital/identity-service-api/README.md

 ### Simulated Authentication

-Instead of relying on an external Identity Provider to authorize the user, the Identity Service can perform its own, simulated, authorization.
+Instead of relying on an external Identity Provider to authorize the user, the Identity Service can perform its own, simulated, authorization test change.

 See the [setup instructions](./docs/simulated_idp.md).